-From JR Shirahama Station (Kinokuni Line), take a Meiko Bus heading to Sandanbeki or the Loop Line, and get off at Rinkai bus stop.
-From there, it’s about an 8-minute walk (600 meters) to the Minakata Kumagusu Memorial Museum—but be aware, the path includes a steep slope.
+From JR Shirahama Station (Kinokuni Line), take a Meiko Bus heading to Sandanbeki or the Loop Line, and get off at the Rinkai bus stop.
+From there, it’s about an 8-minute walk (600 meters) to the Minakata Kumagusu Memorial Museum, though be aware that the path includes a steep slope.

 Minakata Kumagusu Museum